cxy2696/GitHub-Discord-Bot/README.md

 # GitHub-Discord Bot

-An AI-powered (gemini-2.5-flash) Discord bot to boost participation, motivation, and collaboration in remote GitHub teams using gamification.
+An AI-powered Discord bot to boost participation, motivation, and collaboration in remote GitHub teams using gamification.
+Default model is gemini-2.5-flash but can adjust.

 Key Features:
 - **Gamification**: Earn points (10/commit, 20/issue, 30/PR) and badges (Bronze/Silver/Gold Collaborator).